PaNOSC-ViNYL/ase/doc/ase/visualize/visualize.rst

 Viewer for the Jupyter notebooks
 --------------------------------

 The nglview viewer is a dedicated viewer for the Jupyter_ notebook interface.
 It uses an embeddable NGL_ WebGL molecular viewer.
 The viewer works only in the web browser environment and embeds the live javascript output into the notebook.
 To utilize this functionality you need to have NGLView_ and ipywidgets_ packages installed in addition to the Jupyter_ notebook.

 The basic usage provided by the :func:`ase.visualize.view` function exposes only small fraction of the NGL_ widget capabilities.
 The simplest form:

 >>> view(atoms, viewer='ngl')

 creates interactive ngl viewer widget with the few additional control widgets added on the side.
-The object returned by the above call is a reference to the `.gui` member of the :class:`ase.visualize.view.nglview.NGLDisplay` containing actual viewer (`.view` member), a reference to control widgets box (`.control_box` member) and :func:`ase.visualize.view.nglview.NGLDisplay.custom_colors` method.
+The object returned by the above call is a reference to the `.gui` member of the :class:`ase.visualize.nglview.NGLDisplay` containing actual viewer (`.view` member), a reference to control widgets box (`.control_box` member) and :func:`ase.visualize.view.nglview.NGLDisplay.custom_colors` method.
 The notebook interface is not blocked by the above call and the returned object may be further manipulated by the following code in the separate cell (the `_` variable contains output from the previous cell):

 >>> v=_